About this project

 Dallas King

-Ngāti Kaharau & Ngāti Hau
+Ngāti Kaharau, Ngāti Hau

 Rāhiri Makuini Edwards-Hammond